Relational dialectics theory (RDT) is a communication theory. The 4 key features of RDT are: contradiction, totality process and praxis.

-- “The core premise of dialogism, and of RDT, is that meaning making is a process that emerges from the struggle of different, often competing, discourses.
-Simply stated, a discourse is a worldview or a system of meaning” (Baxter & Braithwaite, p.
+- “The core premise of dialogism, and of relational dialectics theory, is that meaning making is a process that emerges from the struggle of different, often competing, discourses.
+Simply stated, a discourse is a worldview or a system of meaning” (Leslie Baxter & Braithwaite, 2008, p.
 65)

 Please don’t cite this website in your essay.
 Instead, cite the following scholarly sources which will get you much better grades!
 (Better yet, actually read these sources).
 Your teacher wants to see that you are getting information from academic sources, not websites (even though I think this website is pretty good!)

 Here’s a list of good sources to cite for an essay on RDT, in APA style:

 Leslie Baxter, L. (2004).
 Relationships as dialogues.
 Personal Relationships, 11(1): 1–22.

 Leslie Baxter, L.A. and D.O.
 Braithwaite.
 (2008) Relational dialectics theory.
 In Engaging theories in interpersonal communication: Multiple perspectives (349-361).
 Thousand Oaks, CA: Sage Publications.

 Dumlao, R.J and Janke, E. M. (2012).
 Using Relational Dialectics to Address Differences in Community-Campus Partnerships.
 Journal of Higher Education Outreach and Engagement, 16(2): 151-177. (free access here)